25 December 2022

 I will break my embargo on blogging at work to note that we lost power on Friday at work, and we all had to go home 3 hours early.

-Thankfully, there are no such at home.
+Thankfully, there is no such power loss at home.

 These events are described as once in a century, but they have become increasingly common as a result of global warming.